 Hüseyin Emre Ceyhun

 Hi!
-I am a PhD candidate in the Department of Politics at Princeton University and also a fellow at the Center for Statistics and Machine Learning and the Center for International Security Studies.
+I am a PhD candidate in the Department of Politics at Princeton University, and a fellow at both the Center for Statistics and Machine Learning and the Center for International Security Studies.
+My research broadly focuses on the comparative politics of authoritarian institutions, digital media, and public opinion, with a regional emphasis on the Middle East and North Africa.